The Latihan: an inner awakening

 What people say about the latihan

-Here are a few words from people who practise the latihan in Subud, which illustrate the differences in personal experience of the latihan:
+Here are a few typical comments from people who practise the latihan in Subud, which serves to illustrate the differences in personal experience:

 The latihan is the core of my life.
 It has led me by the hand and shown me who I really am.